OData/odata.net/v7/_posts/design/2018-09-26-$expandForV4.01.md

 ```

 ## Change Summary
 According to the OData spec above, this change is for creating proper expand token in response's context url, corresponding to $expand clause in the request url.
-Context Url is used as response metadata and is used to control data materialization when response is received by the client.
+Context Url is used as response metadata to control data materialization when response is received by the client.
 We need to make sure that:
 - Context url in the response generated contains correct token for the $expand clause.
 - Client can parse the context url correctly and uses the metadata for response processing.